 Another indicator used to measure the depth of the financial institutions and markets is Deposit money banks' assets as a share of GDP.
 This measure refers to 'total assets held by deposit money banks as a share of GDP.
-Assets include claims on domestic real nonfinancial sector that includes central, state and local governments, nonfinancial public enterprises and the private sector.
-Deposit money banks comprise commercial banks and other financial institutions that accept transferable deposits, such as demand deposits'10.
+Assets include claims on the domestic real non-financial sector that includes central, state and local governments, non-financial public enterprises and the private sector.
+Deposit money banks comprise commercial banks and other financial institutions that accept transferable deposits, such as demand deposits'11.

-Compared to private credit, this indicator includes also credit to government and bank assets other than credit.
-The results for OIC average and for various income groups are similar as the previous indicator.
-As can be seen from the Figure below, OIC average increased regularly over the years and closed to the world averages.
+Compared to private credit, this indicator also includes credit to government and bank assets other than credit.
+The results for OIC average and various income groups are similar to the previous indicator.
+As can be seen from Figure 2 below, OIC average regularly increased over the years and closed to the world averages.
 On the other hand, the results for the OIC-UMIG and OIC-HIG groups have surpassed the world averages in recent years.
-Since this indicator includes the claims of the banks on government, the results for these two groups clearly indicates the increasing role of the government to use financial markets more compared to the low income groups.
+Since this indicator includes the claims of the banks on government, the results for these two groups indicates the increasing role of the government to use financial markets more compared to the low-income groups.